erlendd/optomatic/README.md

 Optomatic divides the problem of hyperparameter searching into two parts:

-1. a parametr generator, which suggests new parameters to try,
+1. a parameter generator, which suggests new parameters to try,
 2. an optional parameter filter, that takes these suggested parameters and filters out (discards) some according to a rule.

 Currently you can use ParameterSampler or ParameterGrid (from scikit-learn) as generators.
 There are two filters available: NonRepeatingFilter and GBFilter.